Apply For a License

 Salt Lake City, UT

-This process will take 4 to 6 weeks by mail or can be done immediately in person.
+This process will take 4 to 6 weeks by mail or can be done immediately in person or online.
 Please do this before applying to the city for a city license.

 In Utah, sales tax is generally charged on sales of tangibles, or services to tangible, personal property items.
 It is generally not charged on sales of, or services to real property (land or buildings).
 If your business will be collecting sales tax (selling or reselling products to consumers) you will need to get a sales tax number from the Department of Commerce or Utah State Tax Commission.
 For more information, call 801-297-2200.
 If you need a temporary sales tax number (for a temporary businesses) you can call the Department of Commerce Special Events Collection Division at 801-297-6303.
 Please do this before applying to the city for a license.